I Can See Your Voice: Concerns and controversies

-Plagiarism cases
+Plagiarism

-According to TV Report, CJ ENM suspected on two Chinese programs, God of Singing by Shenzhen TV and X-Singer by Beijing TV (in which they first aired on August 5 and 8, 2015, respectively), of plagiarism; they also both implemented on "modified" game mechanics, which are strikingly identical to the original format of I Can See Your Voice without granting permission from the said company.
-One unnamed employee stated in a phone call that they did not emulate the South Korean program, proving both respective broadcasters had acquired rights to produce local adaptations, likely of Is That Really Your Voice? (another game show format created by the Turkey-based Global Agency in 2013); as a follow-up, they would immediately enforce countermeasures to avoid such occurrences.
-FormatBiz later revealed during an interview by CJ ENM's head of formats Diane Min in June 2020 that there was also a dispute of its own with the latter, in which I Can See Your Voice was accused as being plagiarized from their format.
+According to TV Report in August 2015, CJ ENM was suspected of plagiarism on two Chinese programs, God of Singing by Shenzhen TV and X-Singer by Beijing TV, as they both implemented on "modified" game mechanics strikingly similar to I Can See Your Voice, without granting permission from the said company.
+One unnamed employee also stated in a phone call that they did not emulate the original South Korean program, proving both broadcasters had acquired rights to produce local adaptations, likely of Is That Really Your Voice?, another game show format created by the Turkey-based Global Agency in 2013; as a follow-up, CJ ENM would immediately enforce countermeasures to avoid such future occurrences.
+FormatBiz later revealed in an interview by CJ ENM's head of formats Diane Min in June 2020 that there was also a dispute of its own with the latter, in which I Can See Your Voice was accused as being plagiarized from their format.

-A subsequent similar case by the Korean Foundation for International Cultural Exchange Berlin correspondent Lee Yu-jin published on the Korea Creative Content Agency in July 2020, reported that CJ ENM had been applied on a then-upcoming ProSieben program FameMaker of plagiarism, taking from the format elements of I Can See Your Voice that was noticed on his deleted tweet by Oliver Pocher.
-The show's production company Brainpool TV and producer Stefan Raab were also concerned of the issue, saying it was an original concept, which is leaning on The Voice-styled competitive approach with singers performing inside a soundproof dome.
+In a subsequent similar case by the Korean Foundation for International Cultural Exchange Berlin correspondent Lee Yu-jin published on the Korea Creative Content Agency in July 2021, CJ ENM had been also suspected on a then-upcoming ProSieben program FameMaker, citing its comparisons to I Can See Your Voice in terms of format elements, that was noticed on his deleted tweet by Oliver Pocher.
+Production company Brainpool TV and producer Stefan Raab were also concerned of the issue, describing their show was an original concept, which is leaning on The Voice-styled competitive approach with singers performing inside a soundproof dome.
 Later, an RTL Deutschland spokeswoman formally responded in an interview from Focus that both two programs have "good and bad singer" elements, but they were different formats; she had also initially refused to comment about ProSieben's attempt to acquire rights for another South Korean program as it succeeded in The Masked Singer.

 Gameplay issues

-Guest artists have been also intended to perform along with unsuspected people before proceeding to the actual duet in-game as a "mystery singer", which is considered to be an act of cheating.
-One such example was occurred in a second season episode of Peesh ili luzhesh on November 24, 2024, when Orlin Goranov committed to remain with good singer Beatris Halvadjian (Judy's daughter) as the winner.
-However, it was later noticed that they had recently performed together during BNT's Christmas Matinee concert in 2023.
+An example of intentional cheating in-game occurred in the second season episode of Peesh ili luzhesh on November 24, 2024, when Orlin Goranov committed to remain with good singer Beatris, Judy Halvadjian's daughter, as the winner.
+Prior to that game, they were previously performed during BNT's Christmas Matinee concert in 2023.

-There are some games that have been considerably flawed, such as situating on mystery singers with only one bad singer on their lineup while using the American format.
-In a third season episode of Sedato that happened on April 14, 2025, contestant Akhil Royinbagh left empty-handed by eliminating five good singers, leaving with sole bad singer Amir Fadajan as the winner for a duet performance by returning guest artist Amir Mohammed Kamirpour.
+As for the case of flaws on gameplay, situated in the third season episode of Sedato on April 14, 2025, contestant Akhil Royinbagh went left empty-handed by eliminating five good singers, with sole bad singer Amir Fadajan remaining as the winner for a duet performance by returning guest artist Amir Mohammed Kamirpour; this game actually implements the American-modified original format for the entire season.